A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

 By default, AIOSEO will simply use the image’s alt text.
-If you like, you can also add your website’s title and other information to the alt text of each image on your website.
+If you like, you can also add your website’s title and other information to the alt text of each image on your WordPress site.

 Why Use Alt Text and Image Titles in WordPress?

 We strongly recommend using alt text for all images.
-Here on WPBeginner, we also add a title to all images.
+Here at WPBeginner, we also add a title to all images.
 However, this is less important than the alt text.

 Alt text is important because Google focuses on it as a ranking factor for images.
 It is also used by screen readers to help visitors with impaired vision to fully engage with your content.

 You should never just stuff keywords into alt and title tags.
-It’s important that you make them descriptive and helpful so that they’re useful for visitors who need them.
-You can use your keywords where relevant, but don’t overdo it.
+It’s important that you make them descriptive and helpful so that they are useful for visitors who need them.
+You can use your keywords where relevant but don’t overdo it.

-For example, if you’re writing an article about the best WordPress hosting, then your target keyword could be “best WordPress hosting”.
+For example, if you are writing an article about the best WordPress hosting, then your target keyword could be “best WordPress hosting”.

 You might also have a screenshot in your article showing users how to set up an account with a popular web host like Bluehost.
 Let’s take a look at some good and bad examples of alt text for that image: